arraywaves/gitea-migrate/README.md

 ## Features

-- Polling mechanism: Regularly checks for new GitHub repositories and mirrors them to Gitea.
+- Regularly checks for new GitHub repositories and mirrors them to Gitea.
-- Configurable polling interval: Adjust the frequency of checks to suit your needs (note: Github has an API rate limit of 5000 requests per hour for Personal Access Tokens).
+- Adjust the frequency of checks to suit your needs (note: Github has an API rate limit of 5000 requests per hour for Personal Access Tokens).
-- Tracks mirrored repositories: Maintains a list of already mirrored repositories to avoid duplication.
+- Maintains a list of already mirrored repositories to avoid duplication.
-- Recognizes pre-existing mirrors: Identifies and tracks repositories that were manually mirrored prior to using Gitea Migrate.
+- Non-destructive: if a repository with the same name already exists on Gitea it won't be overwritten.
 - Supports public and private repositories.
 - Mirrors wiki, labels, issues, pull requests, and releases.
+- Enables Gitea mirroring by default (periodically sync from Github to Gitea), this can be turned off.

 ## Future development